Yago (footballer, born 1997)

-Yago César da Silva (born 26 May 1997), known as Yago, is a Brazilian footballer who plays as a forward for FC Anyang.
+Yago César da Silva (born 26 May 1997), known as Yago, is a Brazilian footballer who plays as a forward for Malaysia Super League club Johor Darul Ta'zim.

 Club career

 On 29 July 2019, Yago joined Primeira Liga club Paços de Ferreira on a season-long loan with an option to buy.

 In March 2023, Yago signed for K League 2 club FC Anyang.